Jay-Jay-19/gotcha/README.md

 <!-- ABOUT THE PROJECT -->
 ## ✨ ABOUT THE PROJECT
 <p>
   I wanted to learn React Native by creating my very first mobile app.
-I like food so it was only natural that I tried to make a food delivery application 🤤 <br />
+Since I love food, it was only natural that I tried to make a food delivery application 🤤 <br />

   What I learned and implemented over the course of this project :<br />